blu3army/cs50_final/README.md

 This is my CS50 final project, I designed and created a web application dedicated to photografy.
 It shows pictures that users upload and allow to ranking them by likes and sorting by hashtags.
 Photofy is a micro social network.

-I used Python to the backend with the framework Flask.
+I used Python for the backend with the framework Flask.
 Sqlite3 for database.
 The frontend was made with Flask, Jinja2, Vanilla JS and of course, HTML.

 **How Photofy works?**